About Southern Mopaneveld

 Palaborwa Gate Area

 See Kruger Park Olifants Area Self-drive Map

-The drive between Letaba and Olifants camps along the main tar road (H1-5) takes one through relatively flat mopane shrubveld.
+The drive between Letaba Rest Camp and Olifants Rest Camp along the main tar road (H1-5) takes one through relatively flat mopane shrubveld.
 Shortly before Olifants is Shamiriri, one of a number of northern-facing sandstone hills that form the watershed between the Olifants and Letaba rivers.

 The Letaba River Road (S46 - S44 - S93) skirts the south bank of Engelhard Dam and tracks the Letaba River almost to its confluence with the Olifants.
 The views of the Engelhard from the south on the S46 were adversely affected by the 2000 floods that deposited large sandbanks along the river edge.